 - 5.12.1 The school understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
-Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or nonconsensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
+Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images or videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
 The school recognise that safeguarding issues can manifest as child-on-child abuse. - 5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child-on-child abuse.
-The school will ensure staff understand what is meant by child on child abuse by ensuring that all staff complete "The Key" online training and staff read and understand the Trust's Child on Child Abuse Policy.
+The school will ensure staff understand what is meant by child on child abuse by ensuring that all staff complete "The Knowledge" online training and staff read and understand the Trust's Child on Child Abuse Policy.
 Regular updates will be shared with staff through scheduled safeguarding training throughout the year to maintain a high profile of this issue which is a priority in the school's development plan.

 - 5.12.3 The school will work to prevent child on child abuse by providing ongoing teaching to students within the PSHE curriculum so that all children are aware of the issue and know how to report it to staff, the use of tutor time sessions, training for Student Mentors and Anti-bullying Ambassadors and student voice/feedback.
 Staff and students are encouraged to be observant at all times and report any concerns through to the DSL/DDSLs. - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
-If an allegation of child-on-child abuse is made, the school will investigate this by following guidance in the Child on Child Abuse Policy which can be found in the Pool Drive and referring to the DSL/DDSL. - 5.12.5 the event that an allegation of child on child is made, the school will investigate this by following guidance in the Child on Child Abuse Policy which can be found in the Pool Drive and referring to the DSL/DDSL and a referral to the MASH will be considered.
-(Victims, alleged perpetrators and any other children affected will be supported by the DSL/DDSLs). - 5.12.6 The school will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such termination that does not recognise the harm caused.
-This should be a Zerotolerance approach as this could lead to a culture of unacceptable behaviours.
-It is recognised with this, that all child-on-child abuse is unacceptable and will be taken seriously. - 5.12.7 The school will adhere to guidance set out in Keeping Children Safe in Education (2023) when responding to incidents of child-on-child abuse. - 5.12.8 All staff will be made aware that 'upskirting' is a criminal offence.
+If an allegation of child-on-child abuse is made, the school will investigate this by following guidance in the Child on Child Abuse Policy which can be found in the Pool Drive and referring to the DSL/DDSL.
+A referral to the MASH will be considered.
+(Victims, alleged perpetrators and any other children affected will be supported by the DSL/DDSLs). - 5.12.6 The school will never pass off child on child abuse as 'banter', 'having a laugh. 'part of growing up' or other such terminology that does not recognise the harm caused.
+All child-on-child abuse is unacceptable.
+It will always be treated as a serious issue. - 5.12.7 The school will adhere to guidance set out in Keeping Children Safe in Education (2024) when responding to incidents of child-on-child abuse. - 5.12.8 All staff will be made aware that 'upskirting' is a criminal offence.